 Match and judging schedules will be available to all teams the morning of the event.
 Each team will receive at least one copy in their registration packet and their group leader will always have a current copy of the schedule.
 Teams should rely on their group leaders to answer any scheduling questions and help direct them to where they need to be at any given time!

 - 7:30 AM - Doors Open

 - 8:30 AM - Opening Ceremonies

 - 9:00 AM - Matching and Judging Begin

 - 12:30 PM - Matches Resume

 As RoboNautica is the official FLL Championship event for Massachusetts, teams are required to participate is all areas of judging including robot performance, research presentation, technical presenation, and core values.
 Teams who do not participate in all areas will not be eligible to win any awards.

-Project presentations and interviews will be conducted in the Campus Center during the Qualifying Rounds in conjunction with the other judging sessions.
+Project presentations and interviews will be conducted in the Sports & Recreation Center during the Qualifying Rounds in conjunction with the other judging sessions.
 Tournament staff will escort teams to the Campus Center.
 Coaches, mentors, and parents will NOT be admitted to the judging room.